Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Summary and conclusions

-Our MCF measurements are the first of their kind made with the \textit{WISE} band properties.
-In the near future, more infrared data will be available through James Webb Space Telescope \citep[][]{gardner2006_jwst} and Nancy Grace Roman Space Telescope \citep{spergel2015_wfirst}.
-The future scope of this work includes extending our analysis to such data.
-We also intend to study the environmental dependence of galaxy properties in the CosmoDC2 \citep{korytov2019} mock catalogue from Vera C. Rubin Observatory \citep[][]{lsst_2009}.
+Our MCF measurements are the first of their kind made with the WISE-band properties.
+In the near future, more IR data will be available through \textit{Euclid} \citep{laureijs2011} and the Nancy Grace Roman Space Telescope \citep{spergel2015_wfirst}.
+The future scope of this work includes extending our analysis to these data.
+We also intend to study the environmental dependence of galaxy properties in the CosmoDC2 \citep{korytov2019} mock catalogue from the Vera C. Rubin Observatory \citep[][]{lsst_2009}.

 \begin{appendix}